Business Administration (Catalog)

 12 hours of 300/400 level courses and 12 hours of any other level courses

-The following is a sample outline of the graduation requirements of BS degree in Business Administration (Minimum 180 credit hours):
+The following is a sample outline of the graduation requirements of BS degree in Business (Minimum 180 credit hours):

 General Education Core Courses